Yiqing Xu

 Welcome!

 I am an Assistant Professor at Department of Political Science, Stanford University.
-I work in political methodology and comparative politics, focusing on China.
+I was recently promoted to Associate Professor (with tenure), effective July 1, 2026.

 I received a PhD in Political Science from Massachusetts Institute of Technology (MIT) in 2016, an MA in Economics from the National School of Development (NSD) at Peking University in 2010 and a BA in Economics from Fudan University in 2007.
 I taught at University of California San Diego (UCSD) from July 2016 to September 2019.

-I am an associate director of Stanford Casual Science Center (SC2) and a faculty affiliate to Stanford Center on China’s Economy and Institutions (SCCEI), Stanford Center for Open and REproducible Science (CORES), Stanford King Center on Global Development, Stanford Center for East Asia Studies (CEAS), and the 21st Century China Center (21CCC) at UCSD.
+I am an associate director of Stanford Causal Science Center (SC2) and a faculty affiliate to Stanford Center on China’s Economy and Institutions (SCCEI), Stanford Center for Open and REproducible Science (CORES), Stanford King Center on Global Development, Stanford Center for East Asia Studies (CEAS), and the 21st Century China Center (21CCC) at UCSD.

-I have won several professional awards:
+I have won several professional awards/fellowships:

 You can reach me via email: yiqingxu [at] stanford.edu.